 Nearly 800,000 people in the United States have a stroke each year, and more than half experience long-term hand weakness that makes it difficult to do daily tasks.
-While physical therapy can help restore hand function for some stroke survivors, many people do not fully recover the use of their hands.
+While physical therapy can help restore hand function for some stroke survivors, most of these stroke survivors do not recover full use of their hands.

-The purpose of this study is to better understand the connections between the brain, spinal cord, nerves, and muscles.
+The purpose of this study is to understand how connections between the brain and spinal cord are changed after stroke in order to develop repair strategies that improve hand function.
 Researchers hope their findings will lead to better rehabilitation methods for people who have had a stroke.

 • Ages 18-75

-• Had first stroke at least 6 months ago and still have some hand weakness
+• First stroke at least 6 months ago

 • No history of seizure or epilepsy

 • No metallic brain implants

 Participation involves an initial phone call and visit to be sure you are eligible to participate in the study.
 If eligible after screening, participants will provide a medical history, answer questionnaires, and undergo non-invasive stimulation.